joshbruce/fourth-earth-raw/public/extensions/content.md

 Initiative is a mechanism used in roleplaying games to help facilitate action across multiple participants.

 There are many methods of doing this.
-At one end is real time decision; on the other is turn-based planning and tactics.
+At one end is real time decision making; on the other is turn-based planning and tactics.
 An analogy of the former might be live-action roleplaying; the latter might be chess.
 In the former, action is happening all at once and there is little time to talk, players are the "boots on the ground" warriors.
 In the latter, action is paused until consensus on a plan is reach, players are strategists or puppeteers.

 The questions to answer are:

 1. How are actions planned and executed?
-2. When do individual players execute or roll for those actions?
+2. When do individual players execute or roll for their characters?
 3. How are the rolls resolved?

 For actions and planning they could be made individually or as a group; they could be private or public.
 Players could roll all at once or one at a time in rotation.
 Resolution of the rolls could be as one large group or on a per-turn basis.